Teachers Begin To See Unfair Student Loans Disappear

 In addition to the department's current relief efforts, advocates have also pushed for an overhaul of the TEACH Grant's rules.
 That process, known as negotiated rulemaking, recently concluded with something of a surprise: The department agreed to expand its fix to reach even more teachers and to make the program much easier to navigate.

-Once these new rules go into effect, TEACH grants can no longer be turned into loans just because of late or incomplete annual paperwork.
+Once these new rules go into effect, TEACH Grants can no longer be turned into loans just because of late or incomplete annual paperwork.
 So that draconian penalty for such a small infraction will disappear.

 The department is also committing to help teachers who had their credit hurt when they defaulted on these loans.